rust-stuco/lectures/week1/slides.md

     * `src/main.rs`
     * `Cargo.toml`
     * `.git` repository and `.gitignore`
-* We will come back to those last two in the future
+* We will come back `Cargo.toml` in future weeks

 ---

 # Building your new project with `cargo build`

-To build your project:
+To build your project use `cargo build`.
 ```
 $ cargo build
    Compiling hello_cargo v0.1.0 (<path>/hello_cargo)